 Heading for a rare outing with your loved one can end in frustration and disappointment if it is incredibly hard to get around.
 Call ahead to your destination and ask about accessibility before going out, and remember that not all sidewalks are made equal – if your loved one uses a cane, walker or wheelchair to get around, cobblestone or uneven and cracked pavement can be incredibly hard to traverse.

 Giving back has shown to help alleviate feelings of stress and boost overall mood for people young and old.
-Knowing that their presence has purpose, and their lives can positively affect someone else’s can be just the empowerment your loved one needs!
+Knowing that their presence has a purpose, and their lives can positively affect someone else’s can be just the empowerment your loved one needs!

 If their disability prevents them from being able to volunteer somewhere in person, like at a food bank or fundraiser, help your loved one find ways to give back from the comfort of their own home.
-Baking a sweet treat for neighbor or friend, knitting blankets for children in the hospital, filling “Blessings Bags” for the homeless with toiletries, snacks and water, or even donating a small amount of money to a charity they care about are great places to start.
+Baking a sweet treat for neighbour or friend, knitting blankets for children in the hospital, filling “Blessings Bags” for the homeless with toiletries, snacks and water, or even donating a small amount of money to a charity they care about are great places to start.